-Oenothera is a genus of about 145 species of herbaceous flowering plants native to the Americas.
-It is the type genus of the family Onagraceae.
-Common names include Evening Primrose, Suncups, and Sundrops.
+Oenothera is a genus of about 145 species of herbaceous flowering plants in the family Onagraceae.
+They are native to the Americas.
+The Common names of the members of the genus include Evening Primrose, Suncups, and Sundrops.
 They are not closely related to the true Primroses (genus Primula).

 Growing Conditions and General Care

-Just cover the small seeds, and germinate at 65° to 70°F (18° to 21°C).
+Just cover the tiny seeds, and germinate at 65° to 70°F (18° to 21°C).
 Seeds require darkness to break dormancy.
 Space plants 5 to 9 inches (13 to 23 cm) apart.
-Plant in light, well drained soil with a pH of around 5.5 to 7.0.
+Plant it in light, well-drained soil with a pH of around 5.5 to 7.0.
 Sandy soil works well for this plant.

 Oenothera is tolerant of dry and is a good candidate for xeriscaping.
-In really fertile soil the foliage can be robust, but fewer flowers form.
-Top dress with fully composted manure in the spring.
+The foliage can be robust in really fertile soil, but fewer flowers form.
+Top dress it with fully composted manure in the spring.
 Provide irrigation during long hot spells, and cut the plants back by a third after flowering to keep them looking neat.
-Hot summer weather may cause the plants to briefly stop flowering.
+Warm summer weather may cause the plants to stop flowering briefly.
 Powdery mildew sometimes appears in humid conditions.